 Verified Conformance with the Verified Carbon Standard Version 3: July 15, 2013 (RA-VER-VCS-018309).

-The Suruí Forest Carbon Project (SFCP) aims to halt deforestation and its associated greenhouse gas (GHG) emissions in an area under intense deforestation pressure in the Sete de Setembro Indigenous Territory (TISS) located in Rondônia & Mato Grosso, Brazil.
-The region is located in one of the main centers of the Brazilian Amazon’s “deforestation arc," and is shaped by the expansion of consolidated farms requiring new forest areas for agricultural activities.
-Logging activities have advanced to the north since the last decade, and this trend indicates that the Suruí communities are seeking alternative sources of income such as extensive cattle ranching and coffee farming systems.
+The Suruí Forest Carbon Project (SFCP) aims to halt deforestation and its associated greenhouse gas emissions in the Sete de Setembro Indigenous Territory (TISS), in Brazil’s Rondônia & Mato Grosso states—an area that is under intense deforestation pressure.
+The region is located in one of the main centers of the Brazilian Amazon’s “deforestation arc" and is shaped by the expansion of farms into forest areas.
+Since the last decade, logging activities have spread into the north, and this trend indicates that the Suruí communities are seeking alternative sources of income such as cattle ranching and coffee farming.

-The SFCP is a pioneering initiative led by the Paiter Suruí, particularly the Chief Almir Suruí in the search for financial mechanisms to ensure the implementation of a strategy for forest conservation, improved quality of life of their populations and preservation of their traditional culture.
-The project will prevent 13,575.3 hectares of tropical forests from being cleared in the TISS for 30 years (crediting period), to avoid the emission of a long term average of 7,423,806.2 tCO2e in the atmosphere and to contribute to the preservation of the Paiter Suruí lifestyle and traditions.
+The SFCP is a pioneering initiative led by the Paiter Suruí in their search for financial mechanisms to support the implementation of a forest-conservation strategy, improve their quality of life and preserve their traditional culture.
+The project will prevent 33,545 acres (13,575.3 hectares) of tropical forests from being cleared in the TISS for 30 years; avoid emissions averaging 7,423,806.2 tCO2e over the long term; and contribute to the preservation of the Paiter Suruí culture and traditions.

-SFCP has achieved conformance with the CCB Gold Level Benefits for Exceptional Biodiversity Criteria (GL3) and ensures the Project conserves biodiversity in areas of global significance for biodiversity conservation.
-The TISS has 3 threatened species, 7 near threatened species, 161 vulnerable species, 5 and 14 endemic bird species, two of which only occur in the Madeira-Tapajós interfluve.
-30 rare species of fungi were identified, some recorded for the first time in Brazil, and other for the first time in Rondônia.
-The project will encourage and facilitate scientific studies for these species, focusing on the goal to better understand the abundance, population size, distribution and habitat of these species.
+SFCP has achieved conformance with Climate, Community and Biodiversity Standards’ Gold Level Benefits for Exceptional Biodiversity Criteria (GL3), and it ensures the conservation of biodiversity in areas of great global significance.
+The TISS includes 3 threatened species, 7 near-threatened species and 161 vulnerable species.
+Thirty rare species of fungi have also been identified, some recorded for the first time in Brazil and others for the first time in Rondônia.
+The project will encourage and facilitate scientific studies of these species, including how to better understand their abundance, population size, distribution and habitat.